Infection prevention is everybody’s business. Here we describe the role we play infection prevention and share some useful resources.

 - persons employed for the purpose of the carrying on of the regulated activity and

-- others who may be at risk of exposure to a health care associated infection arising from the carrying on of the regulated activity
+- others who may be at risk of exposure to health associated infection arising from the carrying on of the regulated activity

 are protected against identifiable risks of acquiring such an infection.